ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 In some cases, if the referenced RO-Crate B has not got a resolvable `identifier` declared, additional steps are needed to find the correct `@id` to use:

-1. If RO-Crate A is an [attached](structure.html#attached-ro-crate) RO-Crate, and RO-Crate B is a nested folder (e.g. `another-crate/`), then B SHOULD be treated as an attached RO-Crate (e.g. it has `another-crate/ro-crate-metadata.json`) and the relative path (`another-crate/`) used directly as `@id` as a [Directory File Entity](#directory-file-entity) within crate A.
+1. If RO-Crate A is an [Attached Ro-Crate Package](structure.html#attached-ro-crate-package) and RO-Crate B is a nested folder (e.g. `another-crate/`), then B SHOULD be treated as an _Attached RO-Crate Package_ (e.g. it has `another-crate/ro-crate-metadata.json`) and the relative path (`another-crate/`) used directly as `@id` as a [Directory File Entity](#directory-file-entity) within crate A.
-2. If B's _Root Data Entity_ has an `@id` that is an absolute URI indicating a [detached RO-Crate](structure.html#detached-ro-crate), and that URI resolves according to [Retrieving an RO-Crate](#retrieving-an-ro-crate), then that can be used as the `@id` of the `Dataset` entity in A, equivalent to the `identifier` case above.
+2. If B's _Root Data Entity_ has an `@id` that is an absolute URI indicating a [Detached RO-Crate Package](structure.html#detached-ro-crate-package), and that URI resolves according to [Retrieving an RO-Crate](#retrieving-an-ro-crate), then that can be used as the `@id` of the `Dataset` entity in A, equivalent to the `identifier` case above.
 However, as that URI was not declared as a persistent identifier, the timestamp property [sdDatePublished] SHOULD be included to indicate when the absolute URL was accessed.
 2. If B's _RO-Crate Metadata Document_ was located on the Web, but uses a relative URI reference for its root data entity (`./`), then its absolute URI can be determined from the [RFC 3986] algorithm for [establishing a base URI](https://datatracker.ietf.org/doc/html/rfc3986#section-5).
 For example, if root `{"@id": "./" }` is in metadata document `http://example.com/another-crate/ro-crate-metadata.json`, then the absolute URI for the `Dataset` entity is `http://example.com/another-crate/` (with the trailing `/`).
 If that URI is resolvable as in point 1, it can be used as equivalent `@id`.
-It is NOT RECOMMENDED to resolve a relative root identifier if the metadata document was retrieved from a URI that does not end with `/ro-crate-metadata.json` or `/ro-crate-metadata.jsonld` -- these are not part of a valid [attached](structure.html#attached-ro-crate) or [detached](structure.html#detached-ro-crate) RO-Crate.
+It is NOT RECOMMENDED to resolve a relative root identifier if the metadata document was retrieved from a URI that does not end with `/ro-crate-metadata.json` or `/ro-crate-metadata.jsonld` -- these are not part of a valid [attached](structure.html#attached-ro-crate-package) or [Detached RO-Crate Pacakge](structure.html#detached-ro-crate-package).
 4. If RO-Crate B is not on the Web, and does not have a persistent identifier, e.g. is within a ZIP file or local file system, then a non-resolvable identifier could be established.
 See appendix [Establishing a base URI inside a ZIP file](appendix/relative-uris.html#establishing-a-base-uri-inside-a-zip-file), e.g. `arcp://uuid,b7749d0b-0e47-5fc4-999d-f154abe68065/` if using a randomly generated UUID.
 This method may also be used if the above steps fail for an RO-Crate Metadata Document that is on the Web.
 In this case, the referenced RO-Crate entity MUST either declare a [referenced metadata document](#referencing-another-metadata-document) or [distribution](#downloadable-dataset).

 If the RO-Crate Metadata Document is not available as a web resource, but only within an archive (e.g. ZIP), then instead reference it as a [Downloadable dataset](#downloadable-dataset).